vbaliga165/PickMyChamp/README.md

 			        i = i + 1
 	        return final_url
        ```
-       To create a final URL to parse and webscrape from, we must generate it from the user input.
-Let us examine the makeup of URLs for both sources using the sample output above, as well as for another set of inputs.
+       To create a final URL to parse and webscrape from, I had to generate it from the user input.
+Let's examine the makeup of URLs for both sources using the sample output above, as well as for another set of inputs.

        | Username URL     | Champion URL |
        | ------------- | ------------- |